LS-Technical-Supporter/LS-LIDAR-C16ROS/lslidar_c16/README.md

 ### 2020-01-03

  Original version : lslidar_c16_v2.02_190919

   Revised version  : lslidar_c16_v2.03_200103

-  Modify  		 : Add a new calibration decode for the new lslidar c16 Author			 : zx
+  Modify  		 : Add a new calibration decode for the new lslidar c16

+  Author			 : zx
   Date			 : 2020-01-03

 ### 2020-01-16
 Original version : lslidar_c16_v2.03_200103

   Revised version  : lslidar_c16_v2.6.0_200116

   Modify  		 :

-Adds the vertical Angle correction file lslidar_c16_db.yaml for the RoS program code
+1.Adds the vertical Angle correction file lslidar_c16_db.yaml for the RoS program code

-Change the range resolution to 0.25cm according to the v2.6 protocol Author			 : zx
+2.Change the range resolution to 0.25cm according to the v2.6 protocol Author			 : zx
   Date			 : 2020-01-16

 ### 2020-04-02
 Original version : lslidar_c16_v2.6.0_200116

 Revised version  : lslidar_c16_v2.6.1_200402

+Modify  		 :

-Modify  		 : 1.
-The function of reading device package and analyzing vertical angle value is added to replace the original fixed vertical angle value.
+1. The function of reading device package and analyzing vertical angle value is added to replace the original fixed vertical angle value.
 2. Modified lslidar_ C16.
-Launch file, which is used for compatible selection parameters and functions Author			 : zx
+Launch file, which is used for compatible selection parameters and functions.
+Author			 : zx
 Date			 : 2020-04-02